8fuhst/BLS_Projekt/bls_frontend/README.md

 Creates a 'dist'-folder and 'BLS_Tool.war' file

 ### Deployment on Tomcat server
-1. Adapt 'env.production' for http (in API_URL add port ':8080' and change https to http if neccessary)
+1. Adapt 'env.production' for deployment on tomcat
 2. Build the app
    ```
    npm run build